rkaercher/hugsql-ghosts/Readme.md

 (add-hook 'cider-mode-hook 'hugsql-ghosts-install-hook)
 ```

-Ghosts should now appear in all CIDER buffers which have either `(hugsql/def-db-fns "path/to/your/queries.sql")` or `(hugsql/def-sqlvec-fns "path/to/your/queries.sql")`.
+Overlays should now appear in all CIDER buffers which have any of `(hugsql/def-db-fns "path/to/your/queries.sql")`, `(hugsql/def-sqlvec-fns "path/to/your/queries.sql")` or `(conman/bind-connection *your-db-con* "path/to/your/queries.sql")`.
 Please note that this only works if you've required `hugsql.core` as `hugsql` in your clojure source.
 Furthermore, changes in sql are only reflected after you reload your CIDER buffer (C-c C-k).

 **Hugsql-ghosts needs an active cider connection to work as the query parsing is done by the hugsql library itself via cider.**

-## Usage / Configuration
+## Usage

+The display of ghosts can be triggered manually by calling `hugsql-ghosts-display-query-ghosts`, to get rid of them simply call `hugsql-ghosts-remove-overlays`.

+To jump to the SQL file referenced you can bind `hugsql-ghosts-jump-sql-file` to a suitable key.
+It'll ask which one to jump to if there are multiple files referenced.

+## Customization

 If you don't want the function doc strings to be displayed you can set `hugsql-ghosts-show-descriptions` to `nil`.
 By default the doc strings will be displayed on the same line as the `defun`, if you don't like that or don't have enough horizontal screen real-estate, you can set `hugsql-ghosts-newline-before-docstrings` to `t`.

-The display of ghosts can be triggered manually by calling `hugsql-ghosts-display-query-ghosts`, to get rid of them simply call `hugsql-ghosts-remove-overlays`.

 Finally, you can customize the face `hugsql-ghosts-defn` to adapt the overlay appearance to your liking.